 A Survey of the State of the World’s Wetlands: tell us about a wetland you know

 Why have we undertaken this survey?
 Knowledge about the status and trends of the world’s remaining wetlands is very patchy and limited.
-To improve this knowledge, and to better inform wetland policy and decision-making, we are conducting a simple worldwide questionnaire survey to gather better knowledge on the state of wetlands.
+To improve this knowledge, and to better inform wetland policy and decision-making, we conducted a simple worldwide questionnaire survey to gather better knowledge on the state of wetlands.

-Who is organising the survey?
+Who organised the survey?

 The survey is a collaborative initiative between the Society of Wetland Scientists (SWS Ramsar Section), the World Wetland Network (WWN) and the Wildfowl & Wetlands Trust (WWT), with the help of the Ramsar Convention Secretariat.